 From a looks perspective, you have to give it to Fujifilm, they are good-looking cameras.
 Taking a stock photograph of a Fujifilm is easy, as my Instagram account can attest to.
 The X-T3 looks retro like the X-T2, a little more timeless and I suspect if you looked at both cameras in 10 years time, the Fujifilm would still look exactly as good as it did now.
 The Sony on the other hand is likely to look dated.
 It’s the difference between a sports car that still looks as good in 20 years time (like the Porsche 911) and those that don’t.
 Fortunately I have no intention of keeping my A7iii longer than about 5 years so I should be okay in that regard, but for those that feel that looks are important, the Fujifilm cameras will be popular.
 In my case, as an ugly middle-aged old man, having good-looking cameras might make me look worse so the Sony might be a better fit.

-This is me with the X-T3, unlike the Fujifilm, I won’t be winning any awards for my looks and have accepted my career as a model stopped before it started
+This is me with the X-T3, I’m not grumpy because I’m holding a Fujifilm, this is my happy face.
+Unlike the Fujifilm, I won’t be winning any awards for my looks and have accepted my career as a model stopped before it started

 For some odd reason, I actually thought the X-T3 (or X-T2) was smaller than it is.
 I did some size comparison between the X-H1 and the A7 a while back but when you put the X-T3 alongside the A7, you realise what an incredible job Sony did with the size of the A7.
 It is a phenomenal feat of engineering.
 Put the A7iii with the Zeiss 35mmF2.8 along side the X-T2 with a 23mmF2, and it size difference is almost indistinguishable.